 And we all know artists and writers and performers putting their own creativity out there online for free.
 Students as consumers and makers of all the arts provide an ideal antidote to isolation and anxiety.
 A little joy is a wonderful "learning outcome" to build into a class design.

-There is almost no field untouched by this COVID pandemic or irrelevant to it.
+There is almost no field untouched by this COVID-19 pandemic or irrelevant to it.
 I do not mean we all have to suddenly become trauma therapists.
 That's dangerous (unless we are trained to that role).
 And it doesn't mean making every class "about" the pandemic (that would be awful).
-It means being sensitive to the devastating historical moment in which we are now living.
+It means being sensitive to the devastating historical moment in which we are now living and offering students a way forward beyond it.

 Before we even think about a syllabus or videos or Zoom, think about what it means to be a student.
 Now.

-Add to the difficulty of volunteerism the pressure of trauma, anxiety, illness, economic hardship, and dislocation.
+Add to the difficulty of volunteerism the pressure of trauma, anxiety, illness, economic uncertainty, and dislocation.
 Think about attending college without the social enhancements that help support students in schools.
-I predict that, with an abolition of extracurricular activities, even the wealthiest, most elite private residential schools will soon be seeing higher drop out rates, some perhaps even comparable to public commuter schools (where students face such pressures all the time--and now exponentially so).
+I predict that, with an abolition of extracurricular activities, even wealthy, elite private residential schools will soon be seeing higher drop out rates, some perhaps even comparable to public commuter schools (where students face such pressures all the time--and now exponentially so).

-Before we begin to design our fall syllabus, before we make clever instructional videos, we all need to think from a student's point of view.
+Before we begin to design our fall syllabus, before we make clever instructional videos, we need to think from a student's point of view.
 We need to try to understand what it means to be studying for a future you don't know that you will have.
 No one knows what lies ahead in the best of times.
 Now, all the predictions seem like some dystopian futuristic novel.
 Total social breakdown?
 Total economic collapse?
 A health emergency in which millions die over the next three or four years?
 How do you study to prepare for this future?
+What better, positive alternative visions are there?
+What better narratives can we make?
+How does an education, learning, help us tell better stories and make better futures?

 What do our students need now?
 That is the essential question for going on line.
 Whether teaching algebraic geometry or sociology or literature or art or religion, we need to begin with the question of: what would I need if I were a student in this historic moment?
 A great place to start?
 Ask them!

-Asking that question also turns it: what do I know that will be most of value to my students now?
-What have students learned that they can share?
-Maybe it is a study skill, a focus trick, a way we have discovered meaning amid uncertainty that we can pass on.
-Perhaps it is "meta reflection" (the single best way to ensure retention and applicability apart from applying, experientially, what we learn): have students think, talk, communicate with one another, about what they learned in class today or last week and what it meant for them.
+Asking that question also tilts the educational process: What have students already learned that they can share?
+Maybe it is a study skill, a focus trick, a way they have discovered meaning amid uncertainty that they can pass on.
+Perhaps it is "meta reflection" (the single best way to ensure retention and applicability apart from applying, experientially, what we learn): encourage your students to think, talk, communicate with one another, about what they learned in class today or last week and what it meant for them.
+Online does not mean absence of community; encourage them to form study and discussion groups, to work together when you are not around.

 Or, even with videos and other asynchronous learning, reduce some of the homework while adding a component: ask your students to apply what they learned in class today to some aspect of their life and write a 25 or 50-word "report back" on a course blog or other secure course site on what they did and how it worked out.
 This is far better for learning than studying for a test.
 The report-back helps students communicate with others, see their work in school as relevant and meaningful to their disrupted lives, and lends a sense of community when that is exactly what this pandemic has shattered.
 It helps them realize why they are in school, why it is worth it to make the effort.